lchang06/comp20-lchang/mbta/README.md

 	- https://stackoverflow.com/questions/43800719/google-maps-computedistancebetween-not-working
 	to understand how to link google geometry library in html

-3. This assignment took me ~15-20 hours to complete (I wasn't counting throughout...)
+3. This assignment took me ~20 hours to complete (but I wasn't counting throughout...)